 Get a Free Lawsuit Evaluation With Our Lawyers

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
 We are handling individual litigation nationwide and currently accepting new IVC filter complication cases in all 50 states.

 Free Confidential Lawsuit Evaluation: If you or a loved one has had an IVC filter implanted, you should contact our law firm immediately.
 Our lawyers are evaluating every individual case regardless of whether you have been injured or not.
 So, if you have received an IVC filter implant, we would like to speak with you.
 You may be entitled to compensation for an IVC filter settlement by filing a Lawsuit against the manufacturer and our lawyers can help.